 This is a quick and easy variation of the classic German Bee Sting Cake that gives you a butter cream torte flavour without the labour intensity!
-Honey, almond and bavarian style cream filling...yum!
+Honey, almond and Bavarian-style cream filling...yum!

 This cake is moist and is not overly sweet.. it is more creamy, vanilla-y.
 Definitely a hit around our house!
 Serve chilled from the fridge and it is a nice refreshing dessert.
 Perfect for a BBQ or picnic too!